preciofishbone/OmniaDocsG2/setup/setup-omnia-teams-developer-studio/index.rst

 .. image:: app-name-developer.png

-4. Add the full name (can not be the same as the Short name".
+4. Add the full name (can not be the same as the Short name you just entered).

 .. image:: app-full-name-developer.png